kemalyst/kemalyst/README.md

 - self.drop - DROP table...
 - self.create - CREATE table...
 - self.clear - DELETE from table
-- self.migrate = Add/Update columns to match model definition.
+- self.migrate = Add/Update columns to match model definition
 - self.prune - Remove any undefined fields from the database
 - save - Insert or Update depending on if ID is set
 - destroy - DELETE FROM table WHERE id = this.id